Relativity theory in time-space: On the formulas of special relativity theory

 hence

-Then we get the image of the coordinate subspace $S$ under the action of that isometry which can be corresponded to the Lorentz transformation sending the absolute time-axis into the time-axis $\tau \mathbf{K}(v,\tau)+\tau e_4$ in question.
+Then we get the image of the coordinate subspace $S$ under the action of that isometry which corresponds to the Lorentz transformation sending the absolute time-axis into the time-axis $\tau \mathbf{K}(v,\tau)+\tau e_4$ in question.
 This set is:

-For a boost in an arbitrary direction with velocity $v$, it is convenient to decompose the spatial vector $s$ into components perpendicular and parallel to $v$:
+For a boost in an arbitrary direction with velocity $v$, it is convenient to decompose the spatial vector $s$ into components perpendicular and parallel to $v$: so that